Jenny Graves: Career

-Sex Determination
+Sex determination

 Graves, in conjunction with her then PhD student Andrew Sinclair, was instrumental in providing evidence that the ZFY gene, at the time proposed to be the testis-determining factor, was not required for sex determination in mammals.
 Sex determination in placental mammals (including marsupials) results from a testis-determining gene on the Y chromosome.
 Via comparative genomics, Graves and Sinclair showed that ZFY is found on chromosome 5 in kangaroos and chromosome 3 in the fat-tailed dunnart rather than the Y chromosome, and therefore could not be involved in determining sex.
 Sinclair later showed that SRY was in fact the gene responsible for sex determination in mammals.

-Following this, Graves discovered that the platypus sex chromosomes are homologous to the bird ZW rather than conserved with the mammalian XY.
-Owing to this work, the emergence of mammalian sex chromosomes could be dated back to between 160-190 million years ago, between the divergence of therian mammals from monotremes and the divergence of the marsupial-eutherian species.
+Following this, Graves discovered that the platypus sex chromosomes are not homologous to the therian XY sex chromosomes.
+Owing to this work, the emergence of mammalian sex chromosomes could be dated back to between 160–190 million years ago, between the divergence of therian mammals from monotremes and the divergence of the marsupial-eutherian species.

-Graves' work on sex determination led to the discovery that the Australian reptile the dragon lizard exhibits both genetic and temperature dependent sex determination.
+Graves' work with colleagues led to the discovery that the Australian reptile the dragon lizard exhibits both genetic and temperature dependent sex determination.
 At normal temperatures, the sex of offspring is determined via genetic factors (ZZ male, ZY female) as two copies of this Z-borne gene (ZZ) are required to induce testis formation.
 At higher temperatures, however, all hatchlings are female.
 It is proposed that this occurs due to heat inactivation of a dose sensitive Z-borne gene, resulting in ZZ hatchlings with insufficient sex determination product.
 Due to this reduced dose, ZZ hatchlings develop into sex-reversed females.
 This work condradicted the prevailing hypothesis at the time that genetic and temperature dependent sex determining systems were fundamentally different.

+Origins (oratorio)

+Graves teamed up with poet Leigh Hay, both choristers of Melbourne's Heidelberg Choral Society, to write a libretto elucidating the state-of-the-art science of our origins for a new oratorio Origins of the Universe, of Life, of Species, of Humanity.
+The Heidelberg Choral Society commissioned Melbourne-born composer Nicholas Buc to compose the music.
+The world premiere of the almost 2-hour-long oratorio took place on 18 July 2023 at the Melbourne Recital Centre during the XXIII International Congress of Genetics held in Melbourne.
+The performance featured the 100 voices of the Heidelberg Choral Society, a 60-piece orchestra and four soloists, directed by Peter Bandy, and was accompanied by a video backdrop by Drew Berry, a biomedical animator at the Walter and Eliza Hall Institute.